jsorge/jsorge.net/Public/_posts/2019-02-04-uiview-mask-safety-scissors.textbundle/text.md

----
-microblog: false
-title: On the Sharp Edges of UIView.mask
-layout: post
-date: 2019-02-04T11:27:34Z
-staticpage: false
-shortDescription: I lost some hours to figuring out how UIView's mask property works.
-  Hopefully this will save you some time if you come across that property as well.
-filename: 2019-02-04-uiview-mask-safety-scissors
----
 I'm working on implementing a new user-facing feature at work, and the designs I've been given call for having a dark gray semi-transparent view overlaying a view, and this semi-transparent view has a rectangle punched out of it.
 Not having done this kind of thing before I went searching the docs on `CALayer` to see what options are available.
 I knew that layers could mask other layers so this seemed like the right place to go.

 While using a layer-based mask seemed promising initially, I wanted flexibility to move this mask around pretty easily using Auto Layout constraints.
 I stumbled upon a [really helpful article from Paul Hudson](https://www.hackingwithswift.com/example-code/uikit/how-to-mask-one-uiview-using-another-uiview) outlining the [UIView property called `mask`](https://developer.apple.com/documentation/uikit/uiview/1622557-mask).
 From the docs, this property is: